b6d/lima/docs/fields.rst

 .. _field_data_sources:

-How a Filed gets its Data
+How a Field gets its Data
 =========================

 The :class:`PersonSchema` from the last chapter contains three field objects